Isthifa/Chat-App/README.md

 Open a pull request.

 📬 Contact
-Reach out to @youknowmeya on telegram.
+Reach out to @Isthifa._ on instagram if any doubts